You are here

 That’s why Duke’s Pratt School of Engineering embraces diversity and inclusion in the classroom and in the laboratory—whether that’s racial, ethnic, sexual or gender diversity.
 Learn more about our commitment to diversity and inclusion.

-Duke Engineering offers many opportunities for underrepresented minorities, from student groups to fellowships, to recruiting incentives, to events and activities that celebrate the diversity of our entire community.
+Duke Engineering offers many opportunities for underrepresented groups, from student groups to fellowships, to recruiting incentives, to events and activities that celebrate the diversity of our entire community.

 Read about the experiences some of our students have had at Duke Engineering.